finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 - generate and serve live API contract documentation - in our case [Swagger][swagger] docs with [JSON schema][jsonschema] example
 - automatically validate and respond to invalid requests (missing or invalid parameters)
 - marshall objects to and from HTTP requests in various messaging formats in a type-safe way, for both server and client-side services
-- provide a low effort way of creating Fake servers for our downstream dependencies for CDC-based testing
+- provide a low effort way of creating HTTP servers to fake our downstream dependencies for CDC and network based testing

 To solve these requirements, [Fintrospect][fintrospect] was devised.
 The library provides a thin layer over the top of Finagle HTTP that helped us solve the above requirements with minimal ongoing effort.